Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - 1 cup chopped toasted pecans

-For the glaze:
+For the glaze (optional):

-- 2 tablespoons melted butter
+- 2 Tablespoons melted butter

-- 1 tablespoon milk (more if desired for a thinner glaze)
+- 1 Tablespoon milk more if desired for a thinner glaze

 - 1 teaspoon vanilla

-- 1 cup powdered sugar
+- 1 cup confectioners’ sugar

 - Using a cookie scoop or rounded tablespoon, drop dough at least 1 inch apart on prepared baking sheets.

 - Bake 11-14 minutes, or until light brown.
 Allow the cookies to cool on the baking sheet for 3-5 minutes before moving onto cooling racks.

 - Whisk together the glaze ingredients, adjusting the consistency to preference.
 Wait until the cookies are just slightly warm to brush on the glaze.